 - Hit the top button on the right panel; the “Make Selection To Park” is a silver button with a blue ring to light.

-- Pay with cash or card.
+- Paying with cash

 - For cards, the machine accepts Visa, Mastercard, Discover, debit, and credit cards.